pop-os/docs/src/hardware-management/sound/speaker-and-microphone-settings.md

-# Speaker & Audio Settings
+# Speaker & Microphone Settings

 The system sound settings located in `Settings` ➞ `Sound` allow the selection and configuration of audio input and output devices.

 ---

+# Speaker Settings

 ## System Volume